🦦 Heading to KubeCon in Salt Lake City? Join us at the Otterize booth for live demos, hands-on labs, and exclusive giveaways!

 Let’s describe the different steps involved in the diagram above.

-$ curl http://order-service/login
+$ curl http://ingress-gateway/login

 This request is authorized by the following AuthorizationPolicy applied on the ingress gateway: